Katharina von Schnurbein

-Katharina von Schnurbein, MSt, MES, (born 1973) is a German civil servant who is serving as the European Commission's coordinator on "combating antisemitism and fostering Jewish life" since 2015.
-She is the first person to hold this role, which currently reports to Commissioner Magnus Brunner, responsible for Internal Affairs and Migrations.
-During the von der Leyen I term of office (2019–2024), the portfolio was overseen by Margaritis Schinas, Vice-President of the European Commission and European Commissioner for Promoting our European Way of Life.
+Katharina von Schnurbein, MSt, MES, (born 1973) is a German civil servant who is serving as the European Commission's coordinator on combating antisemitism and fostering Jewish life since 2015.
+She is the first person to hold this role which currently reports to Commissioner Magnus Brunner, responsible for Internal Affairs and Migrations.
+During the von der Leyen I term of office (2019–2024), the portfolio was overseen by Margaritis Schinas, vice-president of the European Commission and European Commissioner for Promoting our European Way of Life.

-Personal life
+Early life

-Von Schnurbein was born in the German state of Bavaria in 1973.
+Baroness von Schnurbein was born in 1973 to an aristocratic family in the German state of Bavaria.
 Von Schnurbein is not Jewish.
-According to The Times of Israel, von Schnurbein grew up in Bavaria in a pro-Israel and pro-Jewish household.

 Von Schnurbein completed her undergraduate studies in Political Science and Slavonic Studies at Charles University in Prague and at the University of Bonn.
-She earned a master's degree in Slavonic Studies from Oxford University in 1997 and a master's degree in European Studies from the Center for European Integration Studies in Bonn in 1999.
+She also earned a master's degree in Slavonic Studies from Oxford University in 1997 and a master's degree in European Studies from the Center for European Integration Studies in Bonn in 1999.

-Von Schnurbein is married and has four children.

 Professional career

-After her studies, von Schnurbein worked for a management consulting firm.
-From 2000 to 2002, she worked for the chairman of the European Affairs Committee in the Bundestag in Berlin.
+After her studies, von Schnurbein briefly worked for a management consulting firm.
+From 2000 to 2002, she supported the chairman of the European Affairs Committee in the Bundestag in Berlin.

 European Commission career

-Von Schnurbein began her career at the European Union in 2002 as a press officer for the EU Delegation in Prague, Czech Republic.
-In 2004, she transferred to Brussels to be the spokesperson for European Commissioner for Employment, Social Affairs and Equal Opportunities Vladimir Špidla.
-From 2010 to 2015, she coordinated the European Commission’s dialogue with churches, religions, philosophical and non-confessional organizations, as well as think tanks in Germany, as an advisor to President of the European Commission José Manuel Barroso.
+Von Schnurbein began her career at the European Union in 2002 as a communication and later press officer for the EU Delegation in Prague, Czech Republic.
+Following the European Union enlargement in 2004, she moved to Brussels to serve as spokesperson for European Commissioner for Employment, Social Affairs and Equal Opportunities, Vladimir Špidla.
+From 2010 to 2015, as an advisor to the President of the European Commission José Manuel Barroso, she coordinated the European Commission’s dialogue with churches, religions, philosophical and non-confessional organizations, as well as think tanks in Germany.
+This mission was part of Article 17 of the Treaty on the Functioning of the EU (TFEU) providing for the first time a legal basis for an open, transparent and regular dialogue between the EU institutions and churches, religious associations, and philosophical and non-confessional organisations.